alimghmi/todev/README.md

  - Please consider adding a *superuser* or create a non-super user via `signup` endpoint.

 ## Authorization
 Todev leverages simple-jwt.
-All functional endpoints of app (except login/signup) expect you to send a access token as Authorization in the header.
+All endpoints (except login/signup) expect you to send a access token as Authorization in the header.

 ## Testing